Awish-Senpai/ForgottenKeep/README.md

 `> Added`
 • Changed the color of the channel unread indicator, also redesigned it.
 • Changed the color of the `new` indicator when mentioned in DMs.
+• Changed the color of selection menu, when right clicked on something.
+• Added hover effects to selection menu.

 ### Note [To apply the changes, you have to gitpull again.]
 How?
 Locate your powercord theme folder in command prompt by `cd powercord/src/Powercord/themes`.